 If you drop classes early enough in the semester to receive an adjustment in tuition, your financial aid may also be adjusted.
 If you plan on changing your enrolled credit hours, you should contact us to determine the impact on your financial aid.

 Some scholarship and grant programs require continuous full-time enrollment (12 hours undergraduate and 9 hours graduate) each semester.
-If you are enrolled for less than full-time those scholarships and grants may be canceled for the current semester and future semesters.
+If you are enrolled less than full-time, scholarships and grants may be canceled for the current and future semesters.
 Check your scholarship renewal requirements in MyUI or refer to information you received from the scholarship provider.

 If your enrollment and tuition charges change, you will also experience a change in the amount of your Federal Pell Grant depending on your enrollment: 6-8 hours (half-time); 9-11 hours (three-quarter time); or 12 or more hours (full-time).